From BR Bullpen

 Kouzmanoff became San Diego's starting third baseman in 2007.
 He hit .275/.329/.457 and made 22 errors at third, fielding .932.
 He had 32 doubles, 18 home runs and a 109 OPS+.
 In 2008, Kevin batted .260/.299/.433 as his OPS+ fell to 99 in large part due to his bad walk rate (23 in 668 plate appearances, versus 139 strikeouts); his power was good with 23 homers, 31 doubles and 84 RBI.
 His fielding improved significantly, with a .974 percentage and 11 errors, half his 2007 total.
 He was hit by 15 pitches, second in the 2008 NL behind Chase Utley.

-Kouzmanoff's batting line for the 2009 Padres was .255/.302/.420 and his OPS+ remained steady at 98.
+Kouzmanoff's batting line for the Padres in 2009 was .255/.302/.420 and his OPS+ remained steady at 98.
 He had 31 doubles, 18 home runs and 88 RBI.
 He ground into 25 double plays, tying Hunter Pence for third in the circuit behind Miguel Tejada and Yadier Molina.
 The big improvement was once again on defense, as his error total fell to only 3 and his .990 fielding percentage set a new record for a NL third baseman, breaking Vinny Castilla's 5-year-old record.

 Notable Achievements